tranlehaiquan/100-days-of-code/log.md

 ### Day 02: June 12, 2017

 **Today's Progress**: Read chapter 3 "Function vs. Block Scope" 45 minute.
-15 minute research Foundation **Thoughts:** In this chapter I recognize my knowlegde about function expression, and little understand about library "Why theme wrap code with function expression or just out put and Object".
+15 minute research Foundation  <br>
+**Thoughts:** In this chapter I recognize my knowlegde about function expression, and little understand about library "Why theme wrap code with function expression or just out put and Object".
 And about Foundation, I watch getting started at 12h00, and that voice like he didn't sleep for a weak.
 I think Foundation will be cool, with another way resolve problem.